phalcon-orphanage/docs/en/api/Phalcon_Cache_Frontend_None.rst

 Class **Phalcon_Cache_Frontend_None**
 =====================================

 Discards any kind of frontend data input.
-This frontend does not have expiration time or any other options
+This frontend does not have expiration time or any other options.

 Methods
 ---------